Skip to Content

 6| Reflect at the UXO Luang Prabang Center

 Likewise the UXO Center in Vientiane, the UXO Center in Luang Prabang is a testament to the ills of war and the long-standing effects it can have on the citizens of a land.
-Between 1964 to 1973, the US unloaded more bombs on Laos than they did through the second world war.
-There are still many fields in Laos that are contaminated with unexploded ordnance (UXO), and the visitors to the center can learn about all this and more for free by viewing the artifacts on the walls and watching the documentaries shown.
+Between 1964 and 1973, the US unloaded more bombs on Laos than they did through the Second World War.

 7| Have Dinner at Khaiphaen Restaurant

-Khaiphaen Restaurant is a training restaurant and vocational school that is named after the delicious staple meal that most people from Laos enjoy.
 Located between the French Institute and the Mekong River, it is owned by Friends-International, a Laos-Cambodia-based NGO that focuses on training and empowering marginalized children to take control of their lives and be productive members of society.
-We visited another restaurant owner by Friends in Phnom Penh and it was so good, that we immediately decided we were going to visit this one too.

 Diners can decide to sit indoors or outside as they feast on the finest of Luang Prabang cuisine; including fried Khaiphaen, Lao pork sausages, Chicken Laap, and River Fish with Monkey Mushroom Dumplings.